andrewmalta13/blockcypher-unoffical/README.md

 This adapter supports testnet, mainnet, and blockcyphers testnet.
 You may access each network by setting the network option to one of these options:

-testnet3: "testnet"
+testnet3: "testnet",
-Blockcypher's testnet: "blockcypher-testnet"
+Blockcypher's testnet: "blockcypher-testnet",
-mainnet: (anything but above two)
+mainnet: (anything but other two)

 you may specify the options you wish to make a call like so: